martinberger-ch/terraform/oci-tf-openvpnas/README.md

 # OpenVPN Setup with Terraform
 This terraform collection is creating a public/private subnet setup and an OpenVPN server up and running.
+Part of the OpenVPN provisioning code is reverse engineered from the Oracle Cloud Infrastructure OCI Resource Manager stack.

 ![OCI Architecture Picture](image/oci_small_dev_architecture.jpg)

 ## Components
+ * New compartment based on an existing compartment
- * Regional public and private subnet
+ * VCN with regional public and private subnet
  * Routing tables and security lists
  * Internet gateway, NAT gateway and service gateway
  * OpenVPN Access Server in Public Subnet- Free for 2 Connections
- * Oracle Linux Server in private Subnet
+ * Oracle Linux Server in private Subnet for further actions

  ## Prerequisites
   * Oracle OCI CLI installed and configured